CCBlueX/Documentation/md/get-started/usage/introduction.md

 # Introduction

-After installing LiquidBounce and launching the game for the first time, you’ll be greeted by the **LiquidBounce Title Screen**.
+After installing LiquidBounce and launching the game, you’ll be greeted by the **LiquidBounce Title Screen**.
-Think of this page as your hub: from here you can reach all important guides and features.

 ## Where to go next